Black box edits

 Cursor touched 30 files in 4 minutes.
 Which prompt wrote that suspicious regex on line 84?
 You don't know.
 Nobody does.

 The first content-addressable ledger for AI agents.
-Every prompt, model, read, write and reasoning becomes an immutable causal event — queryable like git, but for the intent behind every line of code.
+Every prompt, model, read, write and reasoning becomes an immutable causal event — captured at the wire and on disk, without the agent's cooperation, queryable like git, but for the intent behind every line of code.

 The problem